finneganhu/sre-take-home-challenge/modules/iam-user/README.md

 - `new_user_name`, if you are creating a new IAM user.

 - `existing_user_name`, if you are creating an IAM access key or user-group subscriptions for an existing user.

-Also note that the `access_key_secret` output is set to be `sensitive`.
-Thus, it will not appear in the console output, but will be present in the remote backend state file.